homebridge/ciao/README.md

 As of [RFC 6762 17.
 Multicast DNS Message Size](https://tools.ietf.org/html/rfc6762#section-17) DNS packets must avoid IP Fragmentation and ensure that all sent packets are smaller than the Maximum Transmission Unit (MTU) defined by the network interface.
+The MTU defaults to 1500 Bytes on pretty much all network cards for Ethernet and Wi-Fi.
+`ciao` can't reliable detect modifications made to this default MTU size.
+Thus , we rely on a hardcoded value, which is `1440` for the **UDP Payload Size** (Remember: the MTU defines the amount of bytes Ethernet or Wi-Fi can transport on the local link.
+There is additional overhead caused by the IP Header and the UDP Header.
+So the amount of bytes we are able to fit into a single UDP packet is smaller).
-The MTU defaults to 1500 Bytes on pretty much all network cards for Ethernet and Wi-Fi. ciao can't reliable detect modifications made to this default MTU size.
-Thus, if you know, that the MTU differs on your machine, you can set the true MTU in bytes using the `CIAO_MTU` environment variable.
+If you know, that the MTU differs on your machine, you can set the true **UDP Payload Size** in bytes using the `CIAO_UPS` environment variable.

 ### Notice on native mDNS responders